In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 - This tool gives you in-depth insights into your team’s performance with forecast categories, historical snapshots, weighted sales pipelines, and performance metrics.

 Pricing: HubSpot’s sales forecasting tool is available in premium editions of Sales Hub and Service Hub.
-These Hubs are available at two price points: $450 per month for a professional plan and $1,200 per month for enterprise, billed annually.
+These Hubs are available at two price points: Professional for $90 per seat/month and Enterprise for $150 per seat/month, billed annually.

 2. Anaplan

-Anaplan is a connected planning platform that caters to large enterprises by offering solutions for finance, operating planning, supply planning, sales and marketing, and HR & workforce.
+Anaplan is a connected planning platform that caters to large enterprises by offering solutions for finance, operating planning, supply planning, sales and marketing, and HR & workforce management.

 Anaplan has a sales forecasting tool that allows sales teams to integrate and analyze data to make informed decisions.
 With Anaplan, sales managers can make forecasts by account, product line, or territory.
-There’s a “Predictive Insights” feature that helps sales managers identify promising opportunities so they can allocate the right resources to each one.
+I like their “Predictive Insights” feature that helps sales managers identify promising opportunities so they can allocate the right resources to each one.

-What we like: Although Anaplan is not a CRM, it does focus on helping the finance, sales, marketing, HR, and operations teams work together to increase revenue.
-This allows for an adequate flow of data and the elimination of data silos that can stunt business growth.
+What I like: Although Anaplan is not a CRM, it does focus on helping the finance, sales, marketing, HR, and operations teams work together to increase revenue.
+I think this allows for an adequate flow of data and the elimination of data silos that can stunt business growth.

 - This tool provides accurate sales forecasts to company leaders, which enables business departments (including finance, sales, marketing, and HR) to make better decisions.